 Chronic Vision Concerns and Impact on Driving

-A recent research study was published in an optic journal that discussed one of the most common chronic vision problems, glaucoma, and the impact it can have on someone's ability to drive.
-When someone develops glaucoma, they suffer damage of one (or more) of the key nerves that supply vision, motor, and sensory function to the eye called the optic nerve.
-As the optic nerve starts to sustain damage, it becomes a challenge for people to see clearly.
+A recent research study was published in an optic journal that discussed one of the most common chronic vision problems, glaucoma, and its impact on someone's ability to drive.
+When someone develops glaucoma, they suffer damage to one (or more) of the critical nerves that supply vision, motor, and sensory function to the eye, called the optic nerve.
+As the optic nerve starts to sustain damage, it becomes difficult for people to see clearly.
 While people can receive early treatment and slow the progression of glaucoma, many don't even realize they are suffering from glaucoma until someone points out that they are having trouble seeing.
-This delay in seeking treatment often means that the disease is diagnosed at an advanced stage.
-When people visit the eye doctor with glaucoma, there are detailed tests that are run that determine just how severe their glaucoma is.
-One of the most common vision problems that are detected at the doctor's office is a deficit in someone's peripheral vision.
+This delay in seeking treatment often means the disease is diagnosed at an advanced stage.
+When people visit the eye doctor with glaucoma, detailed tests are run that determine just how severe their glaucoma is.
+One of the most common vision problems detected at the doctor's office is a deficit in someone's peripheral vision.
 This damage can make it difficult to see clearly and to sense changes in one's surroundings.Glaucoma and the Impact on Driving: Study Results

-Vision plays a vital role in someone's ability to drive a car or a truck safely and glaucoma is only one of many different chronic vision diseases that someone might suffer from.
-There are numerous others such as macular degeneration and retinal detachment which can acutely impact someone's driving abilities.
-If someone has been involved in a serious car crash, this can place their family under a major degree of stress.
-Families could be left wondering how they are going to make ends meet when someone is in the hospital and unable to work.
+Vision plays a vital role in someone's ability to safely drive a car or a truck; glaucoma is one of many chronic vision diseases that someone might suffer from.
+Numerous others, such as macular degeneration and retinal detachment, can acutely impact someone's driving abilities.
+If someone has been involved in a severe car crash, this can place their family under significant stress.
+Families could be left wondering how they will make ends meet when someone is in the hospital and unable to work.
 For help with the numerous issues that arise following a severe car accident, it is prudent to seek advice from an experienced personal injury lawyer.
-An attorney has been through these situations many times before and is equipped to help a family explore all of the legal options available to them.Sacramento Personal Injury Lawyer
+An attorney has been through these situations many times before and is equipped to help a family explore all the legal options available.Sacramento Personal Injury Lawyer

-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
 When someone has been involved in a car accident involving vision concerns, this can create a complicated situation.
 Those who would like free, friendly advice should reach out to me.
-Our phone number is 916.921.6400 and our toll-free line is (800) 404-5400.
+Our phone number is (916) 921-6400 or (800) 404-5400.